-Section 8 - That Section 1.204 of the Code of Ordinances be and hereby is
+Section 8 - That Section 1.204 of the Code of Ordinances be and hereby is amended to read as follows:

 Sec.
 1.204. - Travel and expenses.

 - (1) Councilmembers shall notify all councilmembers in writing of their intent to travel or attend any seminar, conference, etc., at the expense of the urban county government. - (2) Councilmembers who travel using government funds shall provide materials about conferences and events attended to the Council Administrator.